Guide to Developing an Environmental Management System - Do

 - What type of monitoring / measurement is needed to track our progress in achieving objectives and to ensure that operational controls are implemented as designed?

 Roles and responsibilities should address the specific operational controls and monitoring processes discussed above.
-You might want to document these responsibilities in a responsibility matrix or in some other form that is easily communicated to employees.
+You might also want to document these responsibilities in a competency training matrix or in some other form that is easily communicated to employees.

 Initial employee awareness training should be conducted to promote understanding of the organization's EMS efforts and the progress made to date.
 As a first step, train employees on the environmental policy and other elements of the EMS.
 Discuss the environmental impacts of their activities, any new or modified procedures, the organization's objectives and targets, as well as their EMS responsibilities.
 If you have contractors or others at your site who are not employees of your organization, consider whether these other individuals should be included in these EMS awareness training sessions.

-Some system-level procedures (such as the procedures for identification of environmental aspects) were developed at earlier stages of the process.
+Some system-level procedures (such as the procedure for identifying environmental aspects) were developed at earlier stages of the process.
 At this point, you can establish any other procedures required for the EMS.
 These other system-level procedures might include, for example: